Museums Computer Group

 The Museums Computer Group (MCG) is a British group which provides a forum for discussion between museum, gallery, archive, and higher education professionals who work with computers and new technologies.

 Overview

 The group meets at different museums throughout the United Kingdom.
-The organization is run by a committee with a chair, secretary and treasurer.
+The organisation is run by a committee with a chair, secretary and treasurer.

 The MCG provides a forum for debate and a source of practical help through the possibilities it provides.